nahumrosillo/quadtree-libgdx/README.md

 On the other hand, we have the retrieveFast() method.
 This method is more intelligent and efficient when there are many elements per node.
 But it has a problem: it doesn't work when a node is not full.

-Please, you watch <a href="https://www.youtube.com/watch?v=HtKyIH1ngGs" target="_blank">this video in YouTube</a> to understand it.
+Please, watch <a href="https://www.youtube.com/watch?v=HtKyIH1ngGs" target="_blank">this video</a> to understand it.
 You'll understand quickly.